insurestreetltd/canopy-apidocs/README.md

 phone: string (optional),
 branchId: string (optional) - clientBranchId that is connected to any canopy branch, you can get list of created connections using GET /bracnhes-list endpoint, if there's no connection created with such branchId then this API call will return 404 error, new connection can be created using POST /link-branch endpoint, if no branchId is passed than default branch will be used for the referencing request
 clientReferenceId: string (optional) - this is unique identifier on the client's side
-isGuarantorNeeded: boolean (optional) - Flag allowing to request a guarantor for a specified user (user email in request)
+isGuarantorNeeded: boolean (optional) - Flag allowing to request a guarantor for a specified user (user email in request).
+Applicable only if requestType = "RENTER_SCREENING"
 ```

 If a referencing request is registered successfully you will receive the following response: